cioc110490/java-interview-api-main/README.md

     * Constraints:
         * Required.
         * Must be unique.
-        * It is a String between 3 and 100 characters and must be non-null.
+        * Must be a String between 3 and 100 characters and must be non-null.

 * `description` A text description of the widget:
     * Constraints:
         * Required.
-        * It is a String between 5 and 1000 characters and must be non-null.
+        * Must be a String between 5 and 1000 characters and must be non-null.

 * `price` The price of the widget:
     * Constraints: